-Certain places are more responsible than others for tipping the scale in favor of bad health, though.
+Certain places are more responsible than others for tipping the scale in favor of poor health, though.
 To identify them, WalletHub compared 100 of the most populated U.S. metro areas across 19 key indicators of weight-related problems.
 Our data set ranges from the share of physically inactive adults to projected obesity rates by 2030 to healthy-food access.

 Main Findings